 Selection of Short Stories

-"And now the piece de resistance," the old Colonel announced, leading his guest into a sunlit garden.
-"What do you think, Mr Evans?" he enquired, waving his walking stick at the garden's centrepiece.
-Drew Evans stepped forward and circled the white marble sculpture.
-Two life-size male and female figures stood face to face on a pedestal, their hands caressing each other's cheeks, their lips fused in a kiss.
+“And now the piece de resistance,” the Colonel announced, leading his guest into a sunlit garden.
+“What do you think, Mr Evans?” he enquired, waving his walking stick at the garden’s centrepiece.
+Two life-size figures stood on a pedestal, hands caressing each other’s cheeks, lips fused in a kiss.

-I had borne guilt and despair on the fate of our over populated and polluted planet for many years.
+I had borne guilt and despair over the fate of our overpopulated and polluted planet for many years.
 Then in a waking moment, I saw how I, a lowly middle-aged nobody, could save the Earth, her people and all her precious life.

-The bench outside the school headmaster's office was hard.
+The bench outside the school headmaster’s office was hard.
 It was designed to make you squirm.
-But once you'd sat down, you daren't wriggle to relieve the creeping pins and needles.
-Because if you did, the hallway would echo with the squeak of the bench legs on the polished wooden floor and the headmaster, Old Heavy-handed Hamilton, would look up through the glass of his office door and note your fidgeting.
+But once you’d sat down, you daren’t wriggle to relieve the creeping pins and needles.
+Because if you did, the bench would squeak and Old Heavy-handed Hamilton would look up and note your fidgeting.

 Stevie was slumped on the living room sofa when his mum and dad returned home from the shops.
-Their angry shouting drowned out the old gangster movie on TV.
+Their angry shouting drowned out the old gangster movie he was watching on TV.